jacobgainey/AutomatedWindowShade/README.md

 # Automated Window Blinds
-Device used for automatically raising and lowering a window shade via a MQTT post or pressing an attached up/down touch sensor switch.
+IoT Device used for automatically raising or lowering a window shade via a MQTT post or pressing an attached up/down touch sensor switch.
 Please note this is a **Work-in-progress**.

-All parts avaliable from eBay or Amazon!
+As always, all parts are avaliable from eBay or Amazon!

 ### Project Software
 ------------------------------------------------------------------------------------------